random-bits-studio/use-siwe/README.md

 ## Wrapping your application with `SiweProvider`

-Any component that uses the any of the use-siwe hooks must be wrapped with the `SiweProvider` component.
+Any component that uses the any of the UseSIWE hooks must be wrapped with the `SiweProvider` component.
 For a Next.js application we recommend doing so in `pages/_app.tsx` like in the example below: